a-frear/obsv-reader/README.md

 ## Pictures and video

-Upload GIFs the way you'd upload anything else.
-They get converted so they load faster. **They look the same.** If the grain and the jumpy loop are the point, you keep them.

-It also means one page can hold nine clips playing at once.
-A page of real GIFs can't do that.
-That's what Mosaic is for.

-Video works too.
-Anything with sound gets a play button instead of starting on its own.
+Supports images, gifs, and videos.
+Videos with sound get a play button instead of starting on their own.

 ---